radical-cybertools/radical.pilot/docs/source/supported/polaris.rst

 .. note::

-   RADICAL-Pilot provides a possibility to manage the ``-l`` option for ``PBSPRO`` and sets the default values in a corresponding configuration file.
+   RADICAL-Pilot provides a possibility to manage the ``-l`` option (resource selection qualifier) for ``PBSPRO`` and sets the default values in a corresponding configuration file.
 For the cases, when it is needed to have a different setup, please, follow these steps:

    .. code-block:: bash